MozzBuilds/Resistance-Temple/readme.md

+# Reistance Temple

-# This is a first attempt at a full stack project, designed and built by Colin Morrison, Codeclan Student.
+## This was designed and built by Colin Morrison, Codeclan Student, and is a first attempt at full stack development

 The purpose of the project was to visually represent the skills obtained or expanded upon, during the first 4 weeks of Codeclan's Professional Software Development Bootcamp, March 2021 - Cohert G24.

 ## The project was based upon the following brief: